nanorc - GNU nano’s configuration file

 set titlecolor [bold,][italic,]fgcolor,bgcolor

 Use this color combination for the title bar.
 Valid names for the foreground and background colors are: red, green, blue, magenta, yellow, cyan, white, and black.
 Each of these eight names may be prefixed with the word light to get a brighter version of that color.
 The word grey or gray may be used as a synonym for lightblack.
+On a Linux console, light does not have any effect for a background color.
 On terminal emulators that can do at least 256 colors, other valid (but unprefixable) color names are: pink, purple, mauve, lagoon, mint, lime, peach, orange, latte, rosy, beet, plum, sea, sky, slate, teal, sage, brown, ocher, sand, tawny, brick, crimson, and normal -- where normal means the default foreground or background color.
 On such emulators, the color may also be specified as a three-digit hexadecimal number prefixed with #, with the digits representing the amounts of red, green, and blue, respectively.
 This tells nano to select from the available palette the color that approximates the given values.

 Either "fgcolor" or ",bgcolor" may be left out, and the pair may be preceded by bold and/or italic (separated by commas) to get a bold and/or slanting typeface, if your terminal can do those.